-One elective supporting course selected from the following: One elective supporting courses among the following: ANTH 115 - Biological Anthropology, ANTH 239 - Medical Anthropology, ANTH 240 - Human Osteology and Paleopathology, CHEM 211 - Organic Chemistry I, CHEM 222 - Analytical Chemistry, COMP 120 - Computing and Society, COMP 121 - Introduction to Scientific Programming, COMP 123 - Core Concepts in Computer Science, GEOG 225 - Introduction to Geographic Information Systems, GEOL 160 - Dynamic Earth and Global Change, GEOL 165 - History/Evolution of Earth, GEOL 300 - Paleobiology, MATH 237 - Multivariable Calculus, MATH 253 - Applied Mulitivariate Stats, MATH 354 - Probability, PHYS 221 - Introductory Physics I, PHYS 226 - Principles of Physics I, or another course approved by the Chair.
+One elective supporting course selected from the following: One elective supporting courses among the following: ANTH 115 - Biological Anthropology, ANTH 239 - Medical Anthropology, ANTH 240 - Human Osteology and Paleopathology, CHEM 211 - Organic Chemistry I, COMP 123 - Core Concepts in Computer Science, ENVI 275 - Outdoor Environmental Education in Theory, Policy and Practice, GEOG 225 - Introduction to Geographic Information Systems, GEOL 165 - History/Evolution of Earth, GEOL 300 - Paleobiology, MATH 125 - Epidemiology, PHYS 226 - Principles of Physics I, PSYC 180 - Brain, Mind, and Behavior or another course approved by the Chair.

 Individualizing the Biology Major